hellmarbecker/blog/_posts/2023-06-28-indexes-in-apache-druid.markdown

 In this article, I gave a quick tour of data organization and indexing features in Apache Druid.
 What have we learned?

 - You might be asking: where are the indexes?
-A lot of index functionality is done in Druid with features that are not technically indexes, but achieve the same effect.
+In Druid, indexes are created and maintained automatically.
+And a lot of index functionality is done with features that are not technically indexes, but achieve the same effect.
 - For analytical queries, bitmap indexes are the best choice for many scenarios.
 Druid creates bitmap indexes on all (string) columns by default.
 - Bitmap indexes allow merging and logical operations, and thus support arbitrary column combinations, superseding composite indexes.
 - Our implementation of Roaring bitmaps uses forward lookup for sparse columns: this optimizes both query speed and storage.